 A Thank You and a Curtain Call

-We, the fans, salute you, Mick Foley, and Terry Funk for putting your bodies and lives on the line so that we can sit back and yell "Uhwahh" like the Japanese fans did and get a thrill out of your work.
-We count our blessings because we do not have to get scorched, ripped apart by barbed wire, or electrified to a crisp in order to make a living.
+We, the fans, salute you, Mick Foley and Terry Funk, for putting your bodies and lives on the line so that we can sit back and yell "Uhwahh" as the Japanese fans did and get a thrill out of your work.
+We count our blessings because we do not have to get scorched, ripped apart by barbed wire, or electrified to a crisp to make a living.

 Three years after becoming the "King Of The Deathmatch," Mick Foley as Mankind was thrown off the cage from his Hell in a Cell match against The Undertaker onto the Spanish announcers’ table during the 1998 King of the Ring pay-per-view.
 This led to commentator Jim Ross uttering the now-famous phrase, "Good God almighty!
 Good God, almighty!
 That killed him!
 As God as my witness, he is broken in half!"

 Mick Foley has long since proven that he is much more versatile of a performer than just a "glorified stuntman," as Ric Flair is said to have once called him.
-But whether he likes it or not, those stunts (more like spots) and his high pain threshold are arguably what got fans to take notice and became the inspiration of many to give wrestling a try.
+But whether he likes it or not, those stunts (more like spots) and his high pain threshold are arguably what got fans to take notice and inspired many to give wrestling a try.

 Remember what he once said, "My daddy was a pistol, I’m a son of a gun, I’m meaner than a rattlesnake, tougher than shoe leather, more dangerous than a hollow-eyed scorpion and middle-aged and crazy… but crazy like a fox!"

 While looking at photos in his studio inside his ranch in Amarillo, Texas, he pointed to one with Mick Foley by saying, "That’s the egg-sucking dog, that’s the fat asshole… I loved him; I really did like him.
-I had some phenomenal matches with that boy; I’ll tell you that, and drew tremendous amounts of money all over the United States.
+I had phenomenal matches with that boy, I’ll tell you that, and drew tremendous amounts of money all over the United States.
 Everywhere we went together, we were a success."